Moving to a Big City is Scary, but There Are Ways to Make It Easier

 5. Go Outside and Explore

 Just because you are a newcomer and you do not know anyone, that does not mean you should stay alone at the apartment all day long.
-Go out, find new places, have some me-time, and get used to doing certain things by yourself, such as grocery shopping, finding the best laundry detergent, and all the other stuff your parents used to do for you.
+When you unpack after the move, go out, find new places, have some me-time, and get used to doing certain things by yourself, such as grocery shopping, finding the best laundry detergent, and all the other stuff your parents used to do for you.

 If you are relocating with your pet, it will help you go out and explore your neighborhood, find pet shops, parks, etc. The point is, you need to start feeling like you belong there, and that cannot happen overnight or if you don’t go out at all.